pricillaruby/mentorbridge-test/README.md

-# Student CRUD API for ABCD College
+# Employee Onboaring API for Company

 # Description
-This is an Spring Boot Application for an ABCD College.
-In this application, I have created an POST operation for adding student details.
-The Student Details contains name , age and department.
+This is an Spring Boot Application for an Company.
+In this application, I have created an POST and GET operation for adding employee details and get all employees.
+The Employee Details contains name and age.
 First I have created Swagger Documentation , then Creating an Spring Boot Application where I have created Controller,Service , Entity and Repository layer and then I have implemented the swagger into the project.Then Start writing the business logic and connect with database and Run the Project .
-This is how the student was created.
+This is how the employee was created.

 # Technology used
 - Java 21